rancher/docs/content/rancher/v2.6/en/istio/_index.md

 # Additional Steps for Installing Istio on an RKE2 Cluster

 To install Istio on an RKE2 cluster, follow the steps in [this section.]({{<baseurl>}}/rancher/v2.6/en/istio/configuration-reference/rke2/)

+# Upgrading Istio in an Air-Gapped Environment

+In Rancher v2.6.x, Istio may be upgraded in an air-gapped environment.

+The Istio pod security policy is now enabled by default, and a new value, `installer.releaseMirror.enabled`, has been added to the rancher-istio chart to enable and disable the server that supports air-gapped upgrades.

+><b>Important:</b> `installer.releaseMirror.enabled` is set to `false` by default.
+As such, you will need to set the value `installer.releaseMirror.enabled=true` in the values.yaml to allow for the upgrade.

+**_Please note that in 2.5.x, Istio cannot be upgraded in an air-gapped environment._**